behnam/lytro-quicklook/README.md

 To install simply copy the binary `Lytro.qlgenerator` to `~/Library/QuickLook/` and restart.
 If you don't want to restart you can also try `qlmanage -r` in the Terminal.app to reset the Quick Look daemon.

 > Source Code is also available and just do whatever you want with it, it's very messy as I'm not experienced with Cocoa/Objective-C. Maybe someone with more experience wants to help make it better, or even help with an interactive Quick Look Preview?

+## Usage
+Find a *-stk.lfp file on your Mac (after transferring one from your Lytro Camera) in the Finder and press 'space' for Quick Look.
+Just as you would with any other type of image!

+> Lytro stores the images you need in the `~/Pictures/Lytro.lytrolib/images` directory.
+I've created a Smart Folder for this on my Finder.

 ## More Details
 There are two kinds of Light Field Picture files, this plugin only works with the second kind (with -stk appended to its filename).